 Lips will appear and feel very chapped and dry.
 Peeling should be complete.

-Color appears very soft in color.
-Keep well moisturized with non petrolatum product.
+The color appears very soft in color.
+Keep well moisturized with non-petrolatum products.
 Color may seem to disappear and almost become 'frosty' in appearance.

 Color begins to 'bloom' little by little each day.
 Keep well moisturized.